 Spring Garden School (K-8) is known for its holistic educational approach, delivering strong results in both reading and mathematics while emphasizing student well-being.
 Its class sizes are reasonable, which supports more personalized instruction.
 The school also offers arts, languages, and community engagement programs that help foster creativity, leadership, and social growth.

 Parents often highlight its safe atmosphere and effective communication with staff.
 If you want a school that balances academic rigor with enrichment and culture, Spring Garden is often a top recommendation.
-Check Spring Garden School here
+To read more about this school, please refer to its official website.

 4. Mastery Charter School – Mann Elementary